 Are Remote Workers Changing the Way Business is Done?
+Remote workers can sometimes be a challenge but it is definitely worth giving it a try.

 Imagine this, a bustling cafe where there're several people sitting with laptops, some typing vigorously, others thinking deeply, some staring at their computer screens with a cigarette in their hand.